Prep Talk: Covid-19 pauses open playoff door for West Seneca East

 “It’s completely bonkers to me,” said Maurino, who is in his 18th season at the helm.
 “I’ve never seen anything like it.
 I’m glad we’re playing football.”

-Maurino admits to being as old school as they come as a coach, so this season has totally thrown off the routine.
+Maurino admits to being old school as a coach, so this season has totally thrown off the routine.

+“What goes out the window there are fundamentals. … We haven’t had the time we’d normally have to evaluate and develop the kids. … I’ll be happy when things are back to normal.”

-For now, Maurino and Co. find comfort in preparing for a Falcons team whose lone loss came against Monsignor Martin power St. Francis, a nonleague game those teams agreed to play on short notice back in Week Three.
+For now, Maurino and Co. find comfort in preparing for a Falcons team whose lone loss came against Monsignor Martin power St. Francis, a nonleague game those teams agreed to play on short notice in Week 3.

 With 16 underclassmen on the team, a playoff game will give them invaluable experience to draw on for next season.
 Remember, two-a-day practices start in roughly 15 weeks.